Standards of Public Conduct and Use of Library Facilities

 The Library Director shall be advised of each infraction of a disruptive behavior by both adult and minor patrons.
 This will be done in writing by the Library staff involved on an Incident Report.
 This report will be kept on file.
 The report will reflect the number of dates and incidents the patron was disruptive and action taken.
 In the event of a suspension greater than three days, any patron may make their appeal in writing to the Library Director and/or Schiller Park Library Board of Trustees.
-The matter will considered on the next available monthly Board Meeting held once each calendar month.
+The matter will be considered on at the next available monthly Board Meeting.

 Children in the Library

-The Library welcomes children to use its facilities and services.
-However, the responsibility for the care, safety and behavior of children using the Library rests with the parent/guardian or caregiver and not with library staff members.
-Public libraries, by their nature, are subject to “stranger danger” and are not necessarily safe for unattended children.
+The Schiller Park Library is committed to providing quality programs and services to children in a welcome and safe environment.
+However, the responsibility for the care, safety, entertainment and behavior of children and teens using the Library rests with the parent/guardian or caregiver and not with library staff members except within the content of defined library programs and activities.
+While a child may attend a library program or activity alone, the caregiver should remain in the building and be readily available should care or supervision be required.
+Public libraries, by their nature are dynamic and busy places, are subject to “stranger danger” and are not necessarily safe for unattended children.